MattLiDonni/KanjiCardApp/README.md

 - Web version?
 - Train and use my own image-recognition model based on Kuzushiji-Kanji dataset or Kuzushiji-MNIST dataset
   - Scary, this is a far-future goal.
-- More things I cannot remember currently, but will update when I do.

 Please read before using:
 I am not liable for anything that breaks, including any lost files or damage that this may cause on your device.
 I'm designing it as a side project, and it will probably have some bugs and issues for a little while.
 By using this software, you acknowledge that you understand this, and that this software is being developed purely for fun, and using it is at your own risk.